g-leech/argmin-gravitas/_posts/2023-09-25-darkmatter.markdown

 We don't focus on phenomena which are hard to model / we don't report our terrible results from trying to model them.
 So science looks omnipotent and clean.

-Approximation is everywhere and often works ok. e.g. We choose to model discrete things (people) with smooth things (pdfs).
+Approximation is everywhere and often works ok. e.g. We choose to model discrete things (people) with smooth things (pdfs). e.g. we choose to model bodies as [points](https://en.wikipedia.org/wiki/Lumped-element_model) (and not just in class!).
 But this is an importantly different kind of maths which gives you much less confidence, authority, and metaphysics than exact theory.

 <br>